Zaghawa people: Society and culture

-Berber groups.
-However, the Zaghawa have developed their own unique identity and traditions over time, and are considered to be a separatecentral Saharan region to their current territories in Libya,Chad and Sudan.The earliest recorded history of the Zaghawa dates back several centuries and they have played an important role in the political and economic history of Chad and Sudan.
-The Zaghawa have a rich cultural heritage and have maintained their own unique language, traditions, and customs, despite the challenges they have faced over time, including armed conflicts and political instability.
+Roger Blench notes that the appearance of Nilo-Saharan speakers is associated with the green Sahara.

 Social stratification

-The Zaghawa society has been socially stratified and has included castes.
+Zaghawa society has been socially stratified and has included castes.
 The upper strata has been of nobles and warriors, below them have been the traders and merchants, below whom have been the artisan castes called the Hadaheed (or Hadahid).
-These castes have been endogamous, and their inherited occupations have included iron work, hunters, pottery, leatherwork and musicians such as drummers.
+These castes have been endogamous and their inherited occupations have included ironwork, hunters, pottery, leatherwork, and musicians such as drummers.
 The artisan work has traditionally been viewed within the Zaghawa society as dirty and of inferior status, being people from different pagan and Jewish roots who slowly assimilated into the Islamic society.
 Some of the early Arab texts refer to the Zaghawa royalty as "blacksmith kings with inconceivable arrogance".

-The term "blacksmith" has been a derogatory term in Zaghawa culture, states Anne Haour – a professor of African Studies and Medieval Archaeology, and "if born a blacksmith one will always be a blacksmith".
+The term "blacksmith" has been derogatory in Zaghawa culture, states Anne Haour, a professor of African Studies and Medieval Archaeology, and "if born a blacksmith one will always be a blacksmith".
 Non-blacksmith castes of Zaghawa neither eat nor associate with the blacksmith castes.
 The lowest strata has been the slaves.
 The social stratification and castes such as for the leatherworker strata within the Zaghawa people is similar to those found in nearby Fur people.